ogobrecht/ogobrecht.github.io.sources/content/posts/2020/sample-data-sets-for-oracle.md

 Mmhhh, sounds this familiar to you?
 Maybe I can help...

-The data sets from Oracle were normally created for a dedicated schema.
+The sample data sets from Oracle were normally created for a dedicated schema.
 I changed that and omitted all the schema creation parts of the scripts.
 Instead all objects from a data set get a prefix - an example: All object from the customer orders schema (one of the newer data sets from Oracle) are prefixed with CO_.
 This allows me to use all data sets in parallel in a single schema and easily identify the data set the object belongs to.

 All table scripts are created with identity columns and the simplest possible options for easy readability - no fancy constraint and index names.
 Constraints and indexes will be renamed with global helper scripts after the table creation.
 Only real indexes are coded - foreign key indexes are generated with a global helper script too.

 For each data set you have always the same three scripts to handle the installation/data refresh/deinstallation.
-You can find the project on [GitHub](https://github.com/ogobrecht/sample-data-sets-for-oracle).

 ## List of Data Sets, Copyrights